AiJared/DSA_in_python/README.md

 ### Example of an Algorithm (Linear Search)

-Linear search is defined by having a list of items with our target items amongst them then we start to search for it from the beginnig of the list, progress through the list until we either find the item we are searching for or run out of items.
+Linear search is defined by having a list of items with our target items amongst them then we start to search for it from the *beginning* of the list, progress through the list until we either find the item we are searching for or run out of items.

 ## What should an Algorithm be